Specialist dental bone grafting and gum grafting in Sydney.

 It may be required to:

-• Fill a tooth socket after extraction.
+• Fill a tooth socket after extraction (socket preservation).

-• Build bone before dental implant placement.
+• Build bone before dental implant placement with a bone grafting procedure for dental implants.

 • Rebuild the jaw before dentures.